 For a visa application, the following conditions are relevant:

-- The passport must be valid for 6 months after returning to your country.
+- The passport must be valid for 6 months from the date of entry into Cape Verde.
 You can apply for a passport at your town hall.
 Do this in due time before leaving to the Cape Verde Islands;

 - The passport data that you use when applying for the visa must correspond to your passport data;